jimniels/remix-email-gui/README.md

 Shoulds:

+- Get the logo hosted off cdn.jim-nielsen.com
 - Fix scroll restoration so it doesn't jump on refresh
 - Fix relevant TODO items in code
+  - Support `/`, `/create`, and `/edit?id=` routes
 - Setup a "populate" button to grab example
 - Update README on how to use this thing
 - Is how we're authenticating this ok?
+Do we really want to have an open "Save to GitHub" out on the web somewhere?
+(They'll only ever be able to save to an open repo)

 Nice-to-haves: